Napoleonka

 In some places in Poland the cake is known as kremówka (roughly translated as "cream cake"), in others, it is called napoleonka.
 This Polish "war" between names kremówka and napoleonka has been subject to a satirical drawing by the Polish illustrator Andrzej Mleczko.

 The cake itself is a variation of mille-feuille – a French dessert made of three layers of puff pastry filled with cream or jam – also known as the Napoleon.

-Sometimes kremówkas containing alcohol are sold, those became popular particularly in the aftermath of a false story that Pope John Paul II was fond of that variant.
+Sometimes kremówkas containing alcohol are sold.
+These became popular particularly in the aftermath of a false story that Pope John Paul II was fond of that variant.
 In fact, the Pope was fond of the traditional kremówka.

 Papal cream pie

-On 16 June 1999 pope John Paul II mentioned that after he had completed his matura exam, he had kremówkas with his colleagues in his home town of Wadowice.
+On 16 June 1999 Pope John Paul II mentioned that after he had completed his matura exam, he had cream cakes with his friends in his home town of Wadowice.
 They wagered who could eat more.
-The future Pope ate eighteen kremówkas but did not win the bet.
+The future Pope ate eighteen cream cakes, but did not win the bet.

-This was publicized by media, and "papal" kremówkas from Wadowice became popular in Poland.
+This was publicized by media, and "papal" cream cakes from Wadowice became popular in Poland.

-The confectionery shop where the Pope ate kremówkas was owned by Jewish cake maker Karol Hagenhuber, who came to Poland from Vienna.
+The confectionery shop where the Pope ate cream cakes was owned by Jewish cake maker Karol Hagenhuber, who came to Poland from Vienna.
 It was located in Wadowice Town Square.
 Some speculated that the original papal kremówkas contained alcohol, but this was denied by Hagenhuber's son.
 According to him his father's cakes were regular, non-alcoholic kremówkas, although made with all natural ingredients, using a traditional recipe.
 Either way this led to renewed, and even international fame for the cake, rebranded as "papal".

 In 2007, to celebrate Pope John Paul's II 87th birthday, a giant kremówka was baked in Rzeszów.

-Kremówkas remembered by Pope John Paul II were filled with vanilla milk pudding (custard) cream.
+Kremówkas remembered by Pope John Paul II were filled with cream made of whipped butter mixed with crème pâtissière made of whole eggs.
+This is the typical filling for karpatka.